ABOUT SCIENCE AND TECHNOLOGY POLICY ACADEMY

 Dr. Deborah D. Stine is Founder and Chief Instructor of the Science and Technology Policy Academy and President of Science, Technology, and Innovation Policy Analysis & Education, LLC.
 She is a freelance consultant, policy analyst, writer, video producer, professor, teacher, trainer, and study director whose career has been dedicated to translating science and technology to policymakers, the public, students, and investors AND translating the information needs of policymakers, the public, students, and investors to the science and technology community.

-During her over 30-year career, she's been fortunate to work for some of the top organizations in the country: the National Academies of Sciences, Engineering, and Medicine; the Congressional Research; the Obama Administration’s President’s Council of Advisors on Science and Technology; and Carnegie Mellon University.
+During her over 30-year career, she's been fortunate to work for some of the top organizations in the country: the National Academies of Sciences, Engineering, and Medicine; the Congressional Research Service; the Obama Administration’s President’s Council of Advisors on Science and Technology; and Carnegie Mellon University.

 At Carnegie Mellon, Dr. Stine was a Professor of the Practice for the Engineering and Public Policy Department and Associate Director for Policy Outreach for the Scott Institute for Energy Innovation from 2012-2018.
 During this time, she received grants for her work from the National Science Foundation, the Department of Energy, and the Wells Fargo Foundation.

 She was Executive Director of the President’s Council of Advisors on Science and Technology at the White House from 2009-2012.
 (She's in the red suit along staff row in the picture.)
 From 2007-2009, she was a science and technology policy specialist with the Congressional Research Service.